muratkeremozcan/next-app-mosh/notes.md

 Prisma offers the following benefits:

-- **Type Safety**: Prisma Client integrates with TypeScript and Flow, providing a level of type safety when querying the database.
+- **Type Safety**: Prisma Client integrates with TypeScript, providing a level of type safety when querying the database.
 - **Auto-Generated Client**: Instead of writing raw SQL or using an ORM's custom query language, developers can use the auto-generated Prisma Client to compose